Just say no to bland store bought coleslaw and hello to this delicious homemade recipe.

 1/4 teaspoon ground black pepper

 About the vinegar.
 Switch to cider vinegar at your own risk.
 I think plain white distilled works better.

 My favorite add-in.
 I first tasted this in Charleston South Carolina, and I loved it.
 Add 1 tablespoon of sweet pickle relish or chipped sweet pickles.

 Optional.
 Add 1/2 red or green bell pepper, sliced thin or hashed.

 Optional.
 Add 3 radishes, red or white, hot if you like, sliced thin or hashed.

 Optional.
 Add 1 small minced jalapeño if you like it hot.
 Chipotle powder is another way to amp it up.
 Horseradish, just a tablespoon in the background, is a surprising addition.

 2) Whisk together the dressing in a large bowl.
 Add the cabbage, carrot, and onion.
-Cover, taste, and adjust seasonings.
-Chill for at least 1 hour if possible.
+Taste, adjust seasonings, and cover.

 3) Serve.
 Chill for at least 1 hour if possible before serving.